idiomatic/Crypto/README.md

 A player providing a useful service may receive in-game currency tips by identifying themselves and embedding a mailbox hook.
-It is recommended that a non-invasive player-centric-designed UI be present, otherwise the add-on risks becoming spurned &mdash; and other add-ons with tipping that respects the player are tainted.
-Specifically:
+It is recommended that a non-invasive player-centric-designed UI be present, otherwise the add-on risks becoming spurned &mdash; and other more player-respectful add-ons also with tipping become tainted.

+Specific recommendations include:

 * a modest button in the add-on's main frame's lower-right corner, about box, or settings panel.
-* pressing the button presents an easily dismissible panel to specify a pledge.
+* pressing the button presents an easily dismissible panel to specify a pledge amount.
 * the panel may inoffensively disregard comically minuscule amounts (*e.g.*, less than 1 silver).
-* the pledge panel may reveal whether the recipient is known on this realm, and how recently since the last identity announcement; this would be a reasonable time to request it if not already known nor overheard.
+* the pledge panel may reveal whether the recipient is known on this realm, and the age of the most recent valid identity announcement;
+  this would be a suitable time to request the identity if not already known nor overheard.
-* upon character arrival to a mailbox with an outstanding pledge exceeding their gold-on-hand, the add-on sends mail with tip attached to the recipient (minus postage).
+* upon character arrival to a mailbox with an outstanding pledge less than their gold-on-hand, the add-on sends mail with tip attached to the recipient (minus postage).
 * the mailbox panel should not have its behavior overtly changed; it should discretely send the tip rather than linger in the message composition panel.